rcsb/py-rcsb_app_file/README.md

 In project file py-rcsb_app_file/rcsb/app/config/config.yml

-- Change SERVER_HOST_AND_PORT to http://address.of.the.server:8000
+- Change SERVER_HOST_AND_PORT to http : // address.of.the.server:8000 (spaces added for readability)

 Navigate to folder py-rcsb_app_file, then install and start the client.